saich9424/SOEN-691-PROJECT/README.md

   * <b>Steps in ALS:  </b>
     - User restaurant review data is collected, Parse the data into the input format for the ALS algorithm and built user-restaurant           interaction model
     - Split data into train and test
-    - ALS model selection and evaluation a user product matrix model.
+    - ALS model selection and evaluation of a user product matrix model.
     - Calculate rmse, mea and mse
     - Model outputs top N restaurant recommendations for that user based on the ranking of restaurant rating predictions